-In this course, students will:
+In this course students will:

 - Learn to engage with each-other in a Socratic-style seminar environment with an emphasis on developing civil discourse

-- Improve Critical Thinking and Public Speaking skills
+- Improve critical-thinking and public-speaking skills

-This course is offered in session two (June 9-15).
+This course is offered in Session VI, July 17-23, 2022.